OmniLayer/spec/README.md

 Properties are awarded currency identifiers in the order in which they are created.
 Mastercoin is currency identifier 1 (bitcoin is 0), and Test Mastercoins have currency identifier 2.
 Additional properties and currencies therefore start at ID #3.
 Properties issued and traded using real MSC are kept completely distinct from those issued and traded using Test MSC, so the ID numbering systems for the two [ecosystems](#field-ecosystem) are independent.
 Test Mastercoin properties have the most significant bit set to distinguish them from real properties, and they cannot be traded against real Mastercoins nor otherwise interact with non-test properties.
 Test MSC property IDs  also start numbering from 3, but with the most significant bit set.
 In sandbox environments using only Test MSC, these IDs can be displayed without the MSB set, for easier reading.

-Every property has a property type, which defines whether it is divisible or not and whether the property replaces or appends a previous property.
-If creating 1,000,000 units of a divisible currency, choose property type 2 and specify 100,000,000,000,000 for the number of properties (1 million divisible to 8 decimal places).
+Every property has a [Property type](#field-property-type), which defines whether it is divisible or not and whether the property replaces or appends a previous property.
+To create 1,000,000 units of a divisible currency, choose property type 2 and specify 100,000,000,000,000 for the number of properties (1 million divisible to 8 decimal places).
 For 1,000,000 indivisible tokens for a company, choose property type 1 and specify 1,000,000 for the number of properties.
-The only difference between divisible and indivisible property types is how they are displayed (i.e. where the decimal point goes).
+The difference between divisible and indivisible property types is how they are displayed (i.e. where the decimal point goes) and the range of valid values that can be specified in a transaction message field (see [Number of coins](#field-number-of-coins)).

 The attributes of an existing property cannot be changed.
 However, a new property can be created to replace or append an existing property.
 Only the address that issued a property can replace or append that property.
 Attempts by other addresses are invalid.
 A replaced property can still be used and traded as normal, but the UI should indicate to the user that a newer version of the property exists and link to it.
 To indicate that the issuer is abandoning a property entirely:
 * set Previous Property ID to that property's id,